InFusionSurf: Refining Neural RGB-D Surface Reconstruction Using Per-Frame Intrinsic Refinement and TSDF Fusion Prior Learning: Experiments

-\paragraph{Quantitative results} We compared our method with baselines in terms of Chamfer $\ell_1$ distance (C-$\ell_1$), intersection-over-union (IoU), normal consistency (NC), and F-score.
+We compared our method with baselines in terms of Chamfer $\ell_1$ distance (C-$\ell_1$), intersection-over-union (IoU), normal consistency (NC), and F-score.
 In order to compute C-$\ell_1$, NC, and F-score, we sampled point clouds from the output meshes in 1$\text{cm}^2$ resolution.
 We used a threshold of 5cm for F-score.
 The evaluation meshes were voxelized with an edge length of 10cm to compute the IoU.
-As shown in \cref{tab:quantitative_result}, our result after 20K iterations outperforms GO-Surf in C-$\ell_1$, IoU, and F-score with less training time (21\% faster on average).
-Our method took 94 minutes on average to train 75K iterations, which was 7.15 times faster than what Neural RGB-D took.
-At the same time, it showed superior C-$\ell_1$ and IoU scores and comparable F-score.

-While \fastsurf showed outstanding performance on the three major measures, it was less effective on the normal consistency, indicating that its results contained relatively uneven surfaces.
+As shown in \cref{tab:quantitative_result}, our result after 20K iterations outperforms GO-Surf in C-$\ell_1$, IoU, and F-score with less training time (20\% faster on average).
+In the comparison with Neural RGB-D, our method also showed superior C-$\ell_1$, IoU, and F-score.
+At the same time, it took 96 minutes on average to train 75K iterations, which was 7 times faster than what Neural RGB-D took.
+While \infusionsurf showed outstanding performance on the three major measures, it was less effective on the normal consistency, indicating that its results contained relatively uneven surfaces.
 The quantitative metrics imply that our method is best suited for quickly reconstructing complex geometries, rather than simple flat surfaces.